Anantm007/CV/README.md

 # RESUME
-This is my personal website
+This is my personal website.
+Check it out on https://anantm007.github.io/resume/